benuh/ML_AL_Notes/guides/deep-learning/DEEP_LEARNING_ARCHITECTURES.md

 **Formula:**
 ```
-f(x) = max(0, x)
+f(x) = max(0, x) = {x  if x > 0
+                    {0  if x ≤ 0

-f'(x) = 1 if x > 0 else 0
+f'(x) = {1  if x > 0
+        {0  if x ≤ 0
+        {undefined at x = 0 (use subgradient ∈ [0,1])
 ```

+**Mathematical properties:**
+- Non-saturating for x > 0 (f'(x) = 1)
+- Piecewise linear (locally linear everywhere except origin)
+- Non-differentiable at x = 0 (use subgradient in practice)
+- Convex function
+- Range: [0, ∞)

 **Advantages:**
-- Computationally efficient
+- O(1) computational complexity (simple threshold)
-- Mitigates vanishing gradient
+- Mitigates vanishing gradient (constant gradient for x > 0)
-- Sparse activation (biological plausibility)
+- Induces sparsity: ~50% of neurons typically inactive
+- Biological plausibility: similar to neural firing rates

 **Disadvantages:**
-- Dying ReLU problem (neurons can get stuck at 0)
+- **Dying ReLU problem:** If z^[l] ≤ 0 for all samples, then:
+  - Gradient ∂L/∂W^[l] = 0 forever
+  - Neuron becomes permanently inactive
+  - Can affect 10-40% of neurons in practice
+  - Caused by: large learning rates, poor initialization, or data shifts
-- Not zero-centered
+- Not zero-centered: outputs always ≥ 0
+  - Gradient updates always same sign for weights in same layer
+  - Can slow down optimization (zig-zagging)
+- Unbounded output: can lead to exploding activations

-**When to use:** Default choice for hidden layers in most architectures
+**When to use:**
+- Default choice for hidden layers in most architectures
+- Works well with He initialization: W ~ N(0, 2/n_in)
+- Combine with batch normalization to reduce dying ReLU

 #### **2. Leaky ReLU**